 A heart attack occurs when a blood clot suddenly forms within a coronary artery, usually due to the acute rupture of a plaque.
 Plaque rupture can occur at any time, and often completely without warning.
 The resulting blood clot will often completely stop or significantly reduce the flow of blood to the heart muscle.
 This condition is called Acute Coronary Syndrome.
 If the obstruction in the flow of blood is severe enough, part of the heart muscle dies -- and this is a heart attack.

 To say it another way, heart attacks usually do not happen as the result of a slow, gradual worsening of atherosclerosis.
 They usually occur because of the acute rupture of a plaque.
 And furthermore, very often the plaques that rupture are, prior to the rupture, relatively small, and are not the kind of plaques that would have concerned a cardiologist.
 (No stent would have been recommended, for instance.)

-Why Smoking Can Give You a Heart Attack
+How Smoking Today Can Give You a Heart Attack Today

 As it turns out, many of the the chemicals that tobacco products dump into the bloodstream "irritate" plaques, and likely trigger plaque rupture.
 Smoking is known to alter blood lipids, to increase free radicals in the bloodstream, to increase the activity of the sympathetic nervous system, to increase blood clotting, to increase vascular inflammation, and to directly damage blood vessel walls.
 All of these effects occur acutely -- that is, immediately after smoking a cigarette -- and persist for several days.
 All these things are thought to instigate plaque rupture, or to increase the chances of a rupture blocking the artery, or both.